Perhaps you used to pride yourself on your long, strong talons or maybe never thought about your nails at all.

 If you’re worried you’re not getting enough nutrients through diet and lifestyle alone (or live in the UK so would be lucky to get 20-minutes of sun a month) you might want to try a skin, hair and nails supplement

 HINTS AND TIPS FOR THOSE WHO WANT TO SUPPORT SOMEONE THEY THINK MAY BE ENTERING OR IN MENOPAUSE

 It might seem like there’s nothing you can do to help her with a problem like brittle nails, but your help and support could actually make a big difference.

-In terms of the steps she can take herself, we’ve recommended that she buys a good quality hand cream and drinks plenty of water to keep her nails from drying out.
+In terms of the steps they can take themselves, we’ve recommended that they buy a good quality hand cream and drinks plenty of water to keep their nails from drying out.

-On top of this, we’ve also suggested she avoids using acetone nail varnish remover and wears rubber gloves during chores as harsh chemicals strip away moisture.
+On top of this, we’ve also suggested they avoid using acetone nail varnish remover and wear rubber gloves during chores as harsh chemicals strip away moisture.
 A professional manicure can also do wonders for nail health, self-confidence and relaxation.

 CREATE A WEEKLY MEAL PLAN